 There are no products listed under this category.

-Rule 1: Normal placement of a cupola on a roof line is 1” of cupola for 1 ½” feet of unbroken roof line.
-Please remember that this is only a rule – not a law and every customer is different.
-Using this guideline rule, a 24’ roof line will give you a size of 30” for your new cupola.
+Cupola Guideline 1: Normal placement of a cupola on a roof line is 1” of cupola for 1 ½” feet of unbroken roof line.
+Using this guideline, a 24’ roof line will give you a size of 30” for your new cupola.
 This look will give you a majestic look for your new cupola.